parkerdavis1/birdsmakesound/blog/2020-06-30-water-in-the-gulch/index.md

 title: Water in the Gulch
 date: "2020-06-30"
 coverImage: "blog/2020-06-30-water-in-the-gulch/images/CBTH.jpg"
+description: "It's another hot dry day in Phoenix.
+Wildfires are burning across Arizona including the fifth largest fire in state history, 30 miles northeast of where I sit.
+The birds out the window have their beaks wide open, increasing their evaporative cooling while also appearing to share my slack-jawed incredulity at the relentless low-desert summer heat..."
 ---

 It's another hot dry day in Phoenix.
 Wildfires are burning across Arizona including the fifth largest fire in state history, 30 miles northeast of where I sit.
 The birds out the window have their beaks wide open, increasing their evaporative cooling while also appearing to share my slack-jawed incredulity at the relentless low-desert summer heat.